 Street sweeping is designed to remove debris and particulate matter from street surfaces for subsequent disposal, thus preventing these materials from being washed into the stormwater system during wet weather and delivered to the river.
 Because PCBs are strongly associated with particulate material, street sweeping can reduce PCB loading from stormwater.
 Several communities in the Spokane River watershed conduct regular street sweeping.

 The City of Spokane primarily conducts street sweeping during summer through fall with a priority on arterial roads, followed by residential areas.
 The downtown business district is swept every other Thursday morning.
 To pick up the heavy and fine debris and dust, each crew has a mechanical broom, regenerative air broom, a street flusher and a hauling truck.
 Street sweeping in Spokane Valley is done by a contractor with frequency determined by specified priority areas.
 Highest priority areas are authorized to be swept twice a month.
 Priority two areas are authorized to be swept once during the month.
 All other areas will be authorized by the City as determined necessary.
 The Contractor uses regenerative air type sweepers for arterial sweeping.
 Sweeping along curbs is done using a high‐efficiency vacuum sweeper.
 Residential streets in Coeur d’Alene are swept an average of four times yearly and all arterials are swept twice monthly.
 Two sweepers are employed at a time and they work from spring to fall.
 Street sweeping in Post Falls is accomplished by rotating the sections of city four days a week from May through September.
+Liberty Lake cleans arterial roads once monthly and residential roads twice yearly.
+Spokane County conducts street sweeping in the spring and early summer to remove the gravel that has been applied to icy roads.
+Street sweeping waste is disposed of either through transfer to decant facilities or transport to landfill.

 5.5.1 Schedule and Monitoring Program